 Customers often tell us that they want to make sure they don’t exceed their committed monthly PPS (points per second).
 Follow these steps to monitor usage and take corrective action.

-Committed Rate and Monthly Usage (PPS P95) vs. Committeddashboard includes charts that show how close you are to consuming 95% of your contracted rate.
+- The Committed Rate vs Monthly Usage (PPS P95) for Billable dashboard includes charts that show how close you are to consuming 95% of your contracted rate.
 You can add alerts to charts in this dashboard to get notifications.

 - If you need to reduce usage, you have several options:

-- Finally, if you suspect that much of your usage comes from certain accounts (user or service accounts) consider setting up one or more ingestion policies.
-With these policies in place, each account cannot consume more than the rate that is preset in the policy.
+- Finally, if you suspect that much of your usage comes from certain accounts (user or service accounts), consider setting up one or more ingestion policies.

-Find Actionable Usage Information explains how to use tools and dashboards to learn how much data is coming in, who is sending the data, and how to get alerted if ingested data get close to monthly contracted usage.
+- Find Actionable Usage Information explains how to use tools and dashboards to learn how much data is coming in, who is sending the data, how to get alerted if ingested data get close to monthly contracted usage, and how to optimize your ingestion rate.